Rapha149/ArmorStandEditor/README.md

     # The maximum distance the player can move an armor stand away from himself.
     # This option only affects the movement controlled by the buttons in the gui, not the movement controlled by going somewhere / looking around.
     # This limit exists to prevent players from unloading armor stands by moving them far away and then duplicating items.
-    # You can set increase it or set it to 0 to allow an infinite distance, but this is not recommended.
+    # You can increase it or set it to 0 to allow an infinite distance, but this is not recommended.
     maxDistance: 100
     enabled: true
     permission: null